15 Best Breakfast Spots in Seattle (2026 Updated)

 Visit the hip and trendy Skillet in the friendly neighborhood of Capitol Hill.
 The eatery and bar have a huge range of comfort food and breakfast staples in a bright and spacious setting.

 The friendly service paired with delectable New American and Mexican dishes offers a top-notch breakfast experience.
-Try one of their fluffy and airy House-Made Biscuits and Sage Gravy or the heart Fried Chicken and Waffles with a cup of freshly brewed coffee.
+Try one of their fluffy and airy House-Made Biscuits and Sage Gravy or the hearty Fried Chicken and Waffles with a cup of freshly brewed coffee.

 They also specialize in Breakfast Burritos, and the Avocado Breakfast Burrito sells out like hot cakes.
 It is served with a side of scrambled eggs, hand-cut fries, cheddar, and pico de gallo.